swarup81/Pewlett-Hackard-Analysis/README.md

 2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

    There are not enough mentors to train the next generation.
-If the pewlett hackard attempts to fill vacancies with the 1549 eligible mentors, there would be a 46:1 mentor and mentee ratio, which the company has to find more mentors to balance out.
+If the pewlett hackard attempts to fill vacancies with the 1549 eligible mentors, there would be a 46:1 mentor and mentee ratio, I would recommend expanding the eligibility date for mentors to increase the number of mentors.

 # Two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

 A table showing employees eligible for retirement soon based on the birth date between  Jan 1962 and Dec 1964.